mbkde/pbc/README.md

 mvn package
 ```
 from the root of the directory.
 In cases where you are updating a JavaScript file you may need to perform a
 hard refresh in the browser for the changes to be reflected.
+You could also disable the cache for
+the page in DevTools.

 Note: you will need to specify which mvn to use: `export ATLAS_MVN=$(which mvn)`.
 It may be handy to add this to your bash profile: `echo export ATLAS_MVN=$(which mvn) >> ~/.zshrc`